jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/disclaimers.rst

 .. warning::

-   The dVRK is **not a turnkey system**.
-The clinical da Vinci is very easy to use as soon as it is delivered.
-On the other hand, the dVRK requires some software, mechanical and robotic knowledge to operate!
+   **Assembly required**, the dVRK is not a turnkey system.
+The clinical da Vinci comes fully configured and is user-friendly.
+On the other hand, the dVRK takes time to configure and requires some software, mechanical and robotic knowledge to operate!

 .. warning::